Ujwal-27K/color-palette-generator/README.md

 The Clipboard API requires HTTPS or localhost.
 For HTTP sites:

+// Fallback method is automatically used const success = await copyToClipboard(text);

 The app includes automatic fallback for older browsers and HTTP contexts.
 </details>